alexreg/typer/docs/tutorial/first-steps.md

     person = bring_person("Camila", lastname="Gutiérrez")
     ```

-    ...but you will probably see them used interchangeably in most of the places (including here).
+    ... but you will probably see them used interchangeably in most of the places (including here).

 #### Python default values